Host

 For example, they might have a clinic, and even then, sometimes it's a partially staffed clinic.
 The clinic has the person in it on Tuesdays, so try to get injured or ill Tuesday because that's when they're going to be there.
 In those counties, it's the community, it’s the public health nurses that are that are carrying a lot of the weight, that are delivering a lot of the education and knowledge.
 I think that's also what Huntsman Cancer Institute is trying to think about.
 On the ground, those can be some of the most important individuals, at actually helping the community.
 They often have an almost impossible job, you know?
 McCone County's two-and-a-half times the size of Rhode Island.
 It’s one public health nurse.
 This is a, it's a large area of service.

-Delivering a cancer-free frontier through technology (40:15)
+Delivering a future free from cancer through technology (40:15)

 Jakob Jensen: It's a really good question.
 Start off by saying, I think the next 100 years are the most important years in research, perhaps in the history of our species.
 I anticipate that we will, in a practical way, essentially defeat cancer over the next 100 years.
 I am in this school of thought that says the defeat of cancer will be the transition from it being a disease that we fight acutely to something that we just manage.
 To me, that's actually what defeat means.
 That it has become something that largely is a survivable illness that you just mitigate when you get it, sometimes with medicine, sometimes with brief treatment, but then you move on.
 It's essentially like outpatient surgery and over-the-counter drugs.